HMS Centurion (1892): Construction and career

 The ship began a reconstruction at Portsmouth that month, including a partial rearmament, that lasted until on 3 November 1903 when she recommissioned for another period of service on the China Station.
 Centurion departed Portsmouth on 10 November and arrived at Hong Kong on 31 December 1903.
 In 1905, the United Kingdom and Japan renewed the Anglo-Japanese Alliance which reduced the need for a large Royal Navy presence on the China Station and all its battleships were withdrawn.
 Accordingly, on 7 June, Centurion, together with the battleship HMS Ocean, departed Hong Kong.
 At Singapore, they rendezvoused with the battleships HMS Albion and HMS Vengeance.
 The four battleships departed Singapore on 20 June and steamed in company to Plymouth, where they arrived on 2 August.

 Centurion paid off at Portsmouth on 25 August.
 She recommissioned the following day with a nucleus crew as part of the Portsmouth Division of the Reserve Fleet because she was already obsolete.
 The ship participated in combined exercises of the Reserve Fleet, Atlantic Fleet, and Channel Fleet in June 1906.
 On 24 May 1907, Centurion transferred her crew to the battleship HMS Exmouth and recommissioned the next day with a new nucleus crew to serve as a special service vessel with the Portsmouth Division of the Home Fleet, the Reserve Fleet having been absorbed by the Home Fleet in the meantime.
 In March 1909, the special service vessels were reassigned to the 4th Division, Home Fleet.

 This did not last long as Centurion paid off for the last time on 1 April and was listed for sale.
 By the end of June, she was anchored at the Motherbank, awaiting disposal.
 The ship was sold for scrap on 12 July 1910 for a price of £26,300, and arrived at Thos.
 W. Ward, Morecambe to begin demolition on 4 September.

 Legacy

 In August 1902 an obelisk was erected in Victoria Park, Portsmouth, in memory of the officers and men of the Centurion who had died in China.

+The Figurehead of Centurion was removed from the ship in 1901 and is now in he collection of the National Museum of the Royal Navy.